mongodb/docs-realm/source/includes/realm-database.rst

 {+client-database+} guarantees that transactions are :wikipedia:`ACID
 <ACID>` compliant.
 This means that all committed write
-operations are guaranteed to be valid and that clients don't see transient states in the event of a system crash.
+operations are guaranteed to be valid and that clients don't see transient states in the event of a system crash. {+client-database+}
+complies with ACID with the following design choices:

-- :wikipedia:`Atomicity <Atomicity_(database_systems)>`: by grouping
+- :wikipedia:`Atomicity <Atomicity_(database_systems)>`: groups
-  operations in transactions and rolling back all operations in a transaction if any of them fail.
+  operations in transactions and rolls back all operations in a transaction if any of them fail.

 - :wikipedia:`Consistency <Consistency_(database_systems)>`: avoids